Recalling 2014: A Year of Resiliency & Continued Hope

 “We Need Lasting Change”

 It is obvious that something is wrong and something needs to be done to bring more â€œequalityâ€ to the halls of Justice.Â Protesting has been an outlet thus far for some Jacksonville citizens and it is supportedas long as it fits within the rights protected by the First Amendment of the U. S. Constitution.Â We need to take this raw emotion and nourish it thereby cultivating it in a manner that will bring lasting change.Â Â We need to educate so that the citizens of Jacksonville will have an understanding of what is going on policy wise as well as a clear understanding of the potential ramifications as a result of inaction.
-We need to continue organizing trainings because if we are on one accord we can cause change in our communities.Â One of the best ways to do that is by utilizing the ballot box.Â Taking proactive action to elect officials that have open minds, hearts and listening ears to the daily plight of the people that they serve.If you love Soul Of Miami, please consider leaving a testimonial.
+We need to continue organizing trainings because if we are on one accord we can cause change in our communities.Â One of the best ways to do that is by utilizing the ballot box.Â Taking proactive action to elect officials that have open minds, hearts and listening ears to the daily plight of the people that they serve.Thank you for using Soul Of Miami!